 To Close… Let’s Revisit One Fact and One Analogy About Ceramic Coating Hardness:

-Ceramic Coatings cannot fully replace the base characteristics of the substrate they bond to.
+Ceramic Coatings CANNOT fully replace the base characteristics of the substrate they bond to.
 Instead, Ceramic Coatings ONLY amplify or enhance the pre-existing physical characteristics (including ‘hardness’) of the substrate.

 Support pilings or substructures could never make sandy beach land as stable to build a house on than land made up of solid bedrock.
 Instead, these substructures work to make the sandy beach land more stable than its original starting point.
 It’s the same with coatings applied to paint: they work to enhance hardness, but their ultimate enhancement capabilities have limitations based upon the paint’s chemical formulation.

 Keep on Buffin’